-Contract of employment:
+Contract of Employment

-Irrespective of the industry, every employee is entitled to receive core terms of employment within the first 5 days of starting a job AND the remaining terms must be provided in writing within 2 months.
+Irrespective of the industry, every employee is entitled to receive written core terms of employment signed by their employer within the first 5 days of starting a job AND the remaining terms must be provided in writing within 1 month.

-The core terms should be issued in a language understandable to employee and must include:
+The core terms that need to be provided to you within 5 days of starting a job should be issued in a language understandable to you and must include:

-- The full names of the employer and an employee - The address of the employer - The expected duration of the contract (is it temporary, fixed-term or a permanent position) - The rate of pay e.g. hourly rate or annual remuneration - The daily and weekly hours expected to be worked (e.g. 39 hours per week or 8 hours per day 5 days a week)
+- The full names of the employer and an employee - The address of the employer - The expected duration of the contract (is it temporary, fixed-term or a permanent position) - The rate of pay (e.g. hourly rate or annual remuneration), as well as how often payment will be made and how it will be made (e.g. by cheque, electronic funds transfer, etc.) - The daily and weekly hours expected to be worked (e.g. 39 hours per week or 8 hours per day 5 days a week) - In certain cases, the employer's policy on how tips / gratuities will be treated. - Place of work - Title, grade, nature or category of work or a brief description of the work - Start date. - Terms and conditions relating to hours of work (including overtime) - Where a probationary period applies, its duration any conditions attaching to it